 Our medical students become experienced in caring for individuals with simple to highly complex illnesses in a variety of settings.
 The school’s clinical training sites include the member hospitals and specialty centers of the Temple University Health System; St. Luke’s University Health Network (Bethlehem, PA); Geisinger Medical Center (Danville, PA); Allegheny Health System (Pittsburgh, PA); Lancaster General Hospital (Lancaster, PA); and, Main Line Health System (suburban Philadelphia, PA).

 Temple University Hospital, the school’s chief clinical training site, provides care for patients from throughout the region seeking advanced tertiary- and quaternary-level care.
 In addition, the hospital serves one of the most vulnerable populations in the nation, providing more free and under-reimbursed care than any other hospital in Pennsylvania.
-Thus, with experience in a variety of urban, suburban, and rural in- and out-patient settings, medical students learn to provide culturally competent, interprofessional care to a diverse population of patients with simple conditions as well as highly complex ones.
+Thus, with experience in a variety of urban, suburban, and rural inpatient and ambulatory settings, medical students learn to provide culturally competent, interprofessional care to a diverse population of patients with simple conditions as well as highly complex ones.

 The Lewis Katz School of Medicine recognizes both technical excellence and diversity, equality and inclusion.
 It teaches the true art and science of “doctoring.”
 Moreover, its educational strategic plan, “Improving Health through Innovation in Medical Education,” keeps pace with new medical knowledge and emerging trends in care delivery.
 The School’s 11-story, 480,000 square-foot medical education and research building in Philadelphia features state-of-the-art facilities and technologies for medical education and research.
 With its specialized research centers focused on population health, metabolic disease, cancer, heart disease and other strategic priorities, the school conducts investigations to break new ground – and trains future generations of researchers to follow suit.